Scaling MySQL for Analytical Workloads

 - Benefits of using Rockset to accelerate analytics - The combination of MySQL and Rockset allows for performance isolation between transactional and analytical workloads.
 Using a dedicated database optimized for analytical queries enables better performance, with less performance engineering, and seamless scaling.

 - How MySQL and Rockset connect and work together - Use MySQL as your primary transactional database while creating an external index of the data to be analyzed in Rockset.
 Connect MySQL to Rockset using AWS Database Migration Service, which performs an initial migration of the MySQL data and then replicates changes on a continuous basis so MySQL and Rockset are kept in sync.

-Join us on May 13th at 11am PDT for an in-depth discussion and demo.
+Join us for an in-depth discussion and demo.

 About the Speakers

 Shashi Raina is a Partner Solution Architect at AWS.
 Shashi has more than 15 years of experience in the technology and cloud space, including at Amazon Web Services, Toys “R” US, Knowledgent, and Equinix among others.
 He works with startups that are building products in DevOps and Big Data space.
 He lives in New Jersey with his wife and 12-year-old twin boys.